 It always baffled me when I was younger as to why my older sisters would complain about “wedding season”.
 At my naïve young age I believed that weddings were all about getting dressed up, drinking, dancing, and celebrating.
 As I got older and began attending weddings separate from my parents, I understood exactly why my sisters hated wedding season.
 Because it is so darn expensive!
 Now that I am even older, and planning a wedding of my own, I realize just how much money wedding can suck out of you, especially if you are in the wedding.

 According to a 2010 weddingchannel.com survey, bridesmaids spend an average of $1,695 per wedding!
 Although it is considered an honor to be in someone’s wedding, it can really take a toll on your bank account.
+It can even lead to credit card debt.
 So before you say yes, consider these expenses and their alternatives.

 Your Bridesmaids Dress.
 Don’t feel like you don’t have a say in what you want to spend.
 If the bride picks a dress that you don’t think you can afford, speak up.
 If you do so tastefully (without whining or sounding like a brat) the bride should understand.
 She has probably been in plenty of weddings herself and understands how much of a financial burden it can be.
 Offer to do some research on where you can find a cheaper dress, or help find another bridal shop that offers a group discount for you and all the other girls.